Reilly Smith: New York Rangers (2024–2025)

 On July 1, 2024, Smith was traded by the Penguins to the New York Rangers in exchange for a conditional fifth-round draft pick in 2025 and a second-round draft pick in the 2027 draft.

-Return to Vegas (2025–present)
+Return to Vegas (2025–2026)

 On March 6, 2025, Smith was traded by the Rangers back to the Golden Knights, in exchange for Brendan Brisson and a third-round draft pick in 2025.
 Following the season, Smith signed a further one-year extension to remain with Vegas, avoiding free agency.